 \section{Contributions and overview}

-Our primary contribution is the development, single evaluation and joint integration of three novel \ac{NN} that we label: \begin{enumerate}[(i)] \item SPENT (Single-Prediction Network) which predicts the states of tracked objects. \item SANT (Single-Association-Network) which associates one incoming sensor object to all currently tracked objects. \item MANTa (Multi-Association Network) which associates multiple incoming sensor objects to all currently tracked objects. \end{enumerate}
+Our primary contribution is the development, individual evaluation and joint integration of three novel \ac{NN} that we label: \begin{enumerate}[(i)] \item SPENT (Single-Prediction Network) which predicts the states of tracked objects. \item SANT (Single-Association-Network) which associates one incoming sensor objects to all currently tracked objects. \item MANTa (Multi-Association Network) which associates multiple incoming sensor objects to all currently tracked objects. \end{enumerate}